-If you’re struggling to lose body fat, you may be tempted to greatly reduce the amount of carbs in your diet and go on a low-carb diet.
+If you’re struggling to lose body fat, you may be tempted to greatly reduce the number of carbs in your diet and go on a low-carb diet.
 This approach was popular in the Atkin’s era but drastically cutting carbs has drawbacks if you’re physically active, especially if you’re trying to lose fat AND increase lean body mass.
 Why not take a different approach?
 Be more selective with the carbs you DO include in your diet.

 Not All Carbs Are Created Equal

 Bagels, cookies, and a bowl of berries are all good sources of carbohydrates–the primary fuel your body uses to make energy.
 Yet all of these foods are different in terms of nutritional composition.
-Broccoli and berries are rich in vitamins, minerals and antioxidants while bagels and cookies are rapidly digested and broken down to simple sugars.
+Broccoli and berries are rich in vitamins, minerals, and antioxidants while bagels and cookies are rapidly digested and broken down to simple sugars.
 Despite their high carb and calorie content, bagels and cookies provide little nutritional support for your body.
 They’re simply a calorie-rich source of fuel.

 How Your Body Processes Carbohydrates

 When you eat rapidly-absorbed carbs like bagels and cookies they’re quickly broken down and absorbed by your intestinal tract.
 This is followed by a rapid rise in blood sugar and an equally fast increase in insulin to help get the glucose from these foods into your cells where they can be used for energy.
 Assuming you’re active and your body needs energy, the glucose will be funneled into cellular pathways that produce ATP, the energy currency that fuels all the cells in your body.
 On the other hand, if you’re sitting around and your body doesn’t need extra energy, the glucose is funneled through pathways that lead to fat storage.
 At the same time, the big insulin spike creates conditions that make it easier to store fat.